-According to the National Institute for Occupational Safety and Health, eye injuries at work generally happen one of three ways.
+According to the National Institute for Occupational Safety and Health, eye injuries generally happen one of three ways, particularly if they occur in the workplace.
 The first is striking or scraping, which happens when small particles or objects strike or scrape the eye.
 This is actually the majority of injuries.
 The objects causing the harm are often dust, cement chips, metal slivers, and wood chips.
 They can be spit out by tools, blown by a gust of air, or fall from above.
 Workers can also be hit in the face by a larger object, causing trauma to the face and eye.

 Workers must pay attention to their own safety, but ultimately an employer is responsible for the safety of the company’s employees.
 That means that employers should have rules that when necessary require goggles, face shields, safety glasses, or respirators.
 Employers should train their workers on when and how to use these protective devices, and they should post prominent reminders so nobody forgets.
 Employees should be sanctioned for failing to follow proper procedures so that a culture of safety can be developed.
 Of course, every worker wants to protect their own eyes so they should also try to follow safety guidelines as much as possible.

-Christopher R. Dixon and the Dixon Injury Firm focus on eye injury cases and other personal and workplace injuries.
+Christopher R. Dixon and The Dixon Injury Firm focuses on eye injury cases and other personal and workplace injuries.
 Recognized by the National Trial Lawyers Association as a Top 100 Trial Lawyer, Chris knows how difficult these types of cases are for people.
-To help alleviate financial stress, Dixon Injury Firm make it easier by offering a contingency payment plan.
+To help alleviate financial stress, The Dixon Injury Firm makes it easier by offering a contingency payment plan.
 This enables you to pay only if the case is won.
 Our legal services are free until then.